jenkrame21/jenkrame21/README.md

 Hi!
 My name is Jennifer Kramer.

-I'm a full-stack web developer / web designer / foodie that loves to draw, code, and watch anime in my spare time.
+I'm a full-stack web developer / web & graphic designer / artist / foodie that loves to draw, code, and watch anime in my spare time.
 I'm passionate about wanting to make the world a better place on top of being financially independent by providing my professional services of creating art, websites, applications, and more.
 I'm currently a full-time coding student at Lambda School and am less than a month from graduation.

 Skills and expertise: